Understanding Top 10 Disruptive Business Models

 In recent years, there has been a shift from an ownership model to an access model in many industries.
 With the rise of the sharing economy, consumers are increasingly valuing access over ownership.

-There are a number of reasons for this trend.
+There are several reasons for this trend.
 First, it is more affordable to access items than to own them.
 Second, it is easier and more convenient to access items than to own them.

-However, the access over ownership model is disrupting a number of industries, including transportation, lodging, media, and retail.
+However, the access over ownership model is disrupting several industries, including transportation, lodging, media, and retail.

 Some of the most successful marketplaces are those that focus on a niche market or sector.
 For example, Etsy is a marketplace for handmade goods and vintage items, and Upwork is a marketplace for freelancers to find work.

-This model has been popularised by companies like Google and Facebook, who give away their products for free and then later introduced paid features like ads and promotions.
+This model has been popularised by companies like Google and Facebook, which give away their products for free and then later introduce paid features like ads and promotions.

 Subscription models are based on the recurring revenue model, where customers pay a monthly or annual fee to access a service or product.
 This recurring revenue stream gives subscription businesses a predictable and reliable source of income, which can be used to reinvest in the business and drive growth.